-Born in South Africa of Italian parents, Margaret Barbieri moved to England to study at the Royal Ballet School before joining the Royal Ballet Touring Company (now Birmingham Royal Ballet) in 1965, becoming a Principal Dancer in 1970.
-During a highly successful 25-year dancing career, she danced most of the leading roles (Sleeping Beauty, Swan Lake, Coppelia, Romeo & Juliet, La Fille mal Gardee, Taming of the Shrew and The Two Pigeons), although it was her major impact in the title role of Giselle, at the age of 21 that first established her special reputation as a Romantic ballerina.
+Born in South Africa of Italian parents, Margaret Barbieri, ARAD, PDTC (Dip) PG Cert., moved to England to study at The Royal Ballet School.
+In 1965 she joined The Royal Ballet Touring Company (now Birmingham Royal Ballet), and became a Principal Dancer in 1970.
+During a highly successful 25-year dancing career, she danced most of the leading roles (Sleeping Beauty, Swan Lake, Coppélia, Romeo and Juliet, La Fille mal Gardée, Taming of the Shrew and The Two Pigeons), although it was her major impact in the title role of Giselle at the age of 21 that first established her special reputation as a Romantic ballerina.
 In 1973 she was invited to dance Giselle at the Deutsche Oper in Berlin and received high praise from the press and audience alike, a triumph which she repeated in 1974 when she returned to her native South Africa to dance the role in Durban.
-She replaced an indisposed Natalia Makarova at short notice in the same role for Norwegian National Ballet and made many guest apperances with companies internationally in Giselle, Swan Lake, Coppelia and Cinderella.
+She replaced an indisposed Natalia Makarova at short notice in the same role for Norwegian National Ballet and made many guest apperances with companies internationally in Giselle, Swan Lake, Coppélia and Cinderella.

-Miss Barbieri worked closely with most of the great masters of the 20th Century, including Ashton, MacMillan, de Valois, Cranko, Tudor, Nureyev and van Manen and roles were created on her by Sir Frederick Ashton, Sir Peter Wright, Anthony Tudor, David Bintley, Michael Corder, Ronald Hynd and Joe Layton.
+Miss Barbieri worked closely with most of the great masters of the 20th Century, including Sir Frederick Ashton, Sir Kenneth MacMillan, Dame Ninette de Valois, John Cranko, Antony Tudor, Rudolf Nureyev and Hans van Manen and roles were created on her by Ashton, Sir Peter Wright, Tudor, David Bintley, Michael Corder, Ronald Hynd and Joe Layton.
 Many of her best-known roles were televised, including Swanhilda (Coppelia), Black Queen (Checkmate), The Mother (Bintley’s Metamorphosis), Young Girl (Spectre de la Rose) and van Manen’s Grosse Fuge.
 With David Ashmole, she was featured in BBC TV’s Ballet Masterclass series, given by Dame Alicia Markova, who later coached her in Pavlova’s The Dying Swan and The Dragonfly.

-Her staging credits include Swan Lake Act II, The Fantasy Garden from Le Corsaire, Kingdom of the Shades from La Bayadere for Imaged of Dance, Company, Nureyev’s production of Raymonda Act III for K Ballet, Japan, Ashton’s Facade for Scottish Ballet, K Ballet, Oregon Ballet Theatre, The Two Pigeons for K Ballet, State Ballet Theatre of Georgia and The Sarasota Ballet.
-During the last four years, she also has staged for The Sarasota ballet Wright’s production of Giselle, Ashton’s Facade, Les Patineurs and Les Rendezvous, de Valois’ The Rakes Progress, and Checkmate, Cranko’s Pineapple Poll, Wheeldon’s There Where She Loves and The American, Darrell’s Othello, Bourne’s Boutique, Bintley’s Scottish Dances, Layton’s The Grand Tour, Fokine’s Les Sylphides and Samsova’s production of Paquita.
+Her staging credits include Swan Lake Act II; The Fantasy Garden from Le Corsaire; Kingdom of the Shades from La Bayadere for Images of Dance Company; Nureyev’s production of Raymonda Act III for K Ballet in Japan; Ashton’s Facade for Scottish Ballet, K Ballet and Oregon Ballet Theatre; and The Two Pigeons for K Ballet and State Ballet Theatre of Georgia.
+During the last 8 years, she also has staged for The Sarasota Ballet Wright’s production of Giselle; Ashton’s The Two Pigeons, Facade, Birthday Offering, Les Patineurs, Les Rendezvous, La Fille mal Gardée, Valses Nobles et Sentimentales and Jazz Calendar; de Valois’ The Rake’s Progress and Checkmate; Cranko’s Pineapple Poll; Wheeldon’s There Where She Loves and The American; Darrell’s Othello; Bourne’s Boutique; Bintley’s Scottish Dances; Layton’s The Grand Tour; Fokine’s Les Sylphides and Petrushka; Nureyev’s Raymonda Act III and Samsova’s production of Paquita.